kineticstoolkit/kineticstoolkit_doc/src/python_conditions_if_elif_else.md

 This code did nothing, because the condition evaluated to `False`.

-Using the `else` keyword, it is possible to executes one action if the condition if `True` and another action if the condition is `False`:
+Using the `else` keyword, it is possible to execute one action if the condition is `True` and another action if the condition is `False`:

 ```{code-cell}
 WORLD_RECORD = 240